stefanvoegelisrf/deweb/javascript-input/index.md

 }
 ```

 Now we want to access the DOM and get the `main` element inside the DOM.
-We can do this by adding the following line:
+We can do this by adding the following line inside the `onload` function:
 ```javascript
 const main = document.querySelector("main");
 ```